-- · Arrive in playing kit and do not use the changing rooms. - It is recommended to arrive at the game in adequate amount of time to perform your duties and to warm up. - It is not necessary to arrive directly 1 hour prior to tip-off therefore we suggest the Match Promoter contact the officials 1 week from the game to advise on game details, facility logistics and any other information.
-This will allow the minimal amount of time prior to the game commencing. - · Please enter the court from 20 minutes from tip-off. - It is recommended that there is a designated area for ball wiping that is away from the main Table Officials i.e. on the far side of the court or at either end.
-Referees are responsible for the condition of the ball. - If possible, attempt to limit amount of time near Table Officials or Statisticians - Substitutions can occur directly from the bench rather than from a chair next to the Table Officials. - Table Officials and Statisticians advised to maintain distancing appropriate to carry out their tasks to reduce risk of infections. - · Table Officials and Statisticians are to wear a facial covering. - Referees, Table Officials and Statisticians are strongly recommended to wear face visors and space at least 1 metre apart. - Referees will have to stop the game if they feel that social distancing or inadequate hygiene regulations are being used. - Referees and officials to allow suitable time for anybody treating an injured player, to follow suitable hand hygiene guidance following treatment of the injury before returning to the bench prior to the game recommencing. - There will be the following sanctions that could be implemented if the officials deem a team to be breaching the social distancing or hygiene guidance: - · A warning followed by: - · In game sanctions: Technical Fouls - Club Wide Sanctions: Re-education of the RTP, potentially leading to a club increase in the Basketball RTP Level (for instance from
+- Please see Game Day Guidance (Appendix 9 - Be aware the home team is required to send Game Day Logistics Form to you at least seven days prior to the game - It is recommended there is a designated area for ball wiping that is away from the main Table Officials i.e. on the far side of the court or at either end.
+Referees are responsible for the condition of the ball. - If possible, attempt to limit amount of time near Table Officials or Statisticians - Substitutions can occur directly from the bench rather than from a chair next to the Table Officials - Table Officials and Statisticians advised to maintain distancing appropriate to carry out their tasks to reduce risk of infections - · Table Officials and statisticians are to wear a facial covering - Referees, table officials and Statisticians are strongly recommended to wear face visors and must space at least 1m apart - Referees and officials to allow suitable time for anybody treating an injured player, to follow suitable hand hygiene guidance following treatment of the injury before returning to the bench prior to the game recommencing. - Officials are encouraged to report breaches in RTP guidelines to BE via the online COVID Incident reporting form - Sanctions will be in line with Basketball England RTP Sanctions Appendix 8